hitokiri-mata/katacoda-courses/kubernetes-containers/go/step5-ms-container.md

 <img align="right" src="./assets/gin.png" width="200">

 This application uses a 3rd party Go library called [**Gin**](https://github.com/gin-gonic/gin).
 Gin is a HTTP framework for matching REST requests to functions.
-There are a few other popular Go based [HTTP Web frameworks](https://github.com/avelino/awesome-go#web-frameworks), but this Gin project has a significant amount of GitHub stars due to its performance and simplicity.
+There are a few other popular Go-based [HTTP Web frameworks](https://github.com/avelino/awesome-go#web-frameworks), but this Gin project has a significant amount of GitHub stars due to its performance and simplicity.
 Not a bad choice, and forgive me if it's not the one you prefer.

 The main has 5 calls out to functions in the router code.